UCAS-YanYang/SoBiRL/README.md

 - PyTorch 1.13.0
 - CUDA 11.6
 - imitation 1.0.0
-- stable_baselines3 2.3.2
+- stable_baselines3 2.0.0
-- wandb 0.17.0 (We heavily rely on Weights & Biases for visualization and monitoring)
+- wandb 0.17.0 (we rely on Weights & Biases for visualization and monitoring)

 ## Get Started